hakasapl/ParallaxGen/README.md

 * Ability to manually blocklist files on a per-mod basis by providing custom blocklist in the data directory (allows mods to specify what shouldn't be touched in their package)
 * Multi-threading for faster mesh processing
+* User interface

 ## Contributing

-This is my first endeavour into C++ so any experiences C++ and/or skyrim modders that are willing to contribute or code review are more than welcome.
+This is my first endeavour into C++ so any experienced C++ and/or skyrim modders that are willing to contribute or code review are more than welcome.
+Thank you in advnace!
 This is a CMake project with VCPKG for packages.
 Supported IDEs are Visual Studio 2022 or Visual Studio Code.

 ### Visual Studio Code